do-mart/gramolang/README.md

 ### 2. Providing a key value directly
-A key can be also be provided as an initialization argument to the wrapper
+A key can be also be passed as an initialization argument to the wrapper class:
-class:

 ```python
 from gramolang import OpenAIWrapper